AidanForrester/TC-HUNCH-Nanolab/README.md

 1. Flash the Pi with a 64 bit Version of Raspberry Pi OS
 2. Clone the Repo using `git clone https://github.com/AidanForrester/TC-HUNCH-Nanolab.git/`
+3. Create a python virtual enviornment for the libraries `python3 -m venv --system-site-packages nanolabenvenv`
-3. Open the diretory using `cd TC-HUNCH-Nanolab`
+4. Open the project using `cd TC-HUNCH-Nanolab`
-4. Designate the Dependency Installer an Executable `chmod +x InstallScript.sh`
+5. Designate the Dependency Installer an Executable `chmod +x InstallScript.sh`
-5. Run the Install Script `./InstallScript.sh`
+6. Run the Install Script `./InstallScript.sh`
-6. Enable I2C Through the PiConfig Menu
+7. Enable I2C Through the PiConfig Menu

 This will install the following dependencies: